-When it comes to employee incentive bonuses, many companies are starting to think outside the box.
+When it comes to employee incentive programs for small businesses, many companies are starting to think outside the box.
 What sort of incentive bonuses will motivate employees to dedicate their best efforts to your organization, and how can these bonuses drive them to engage more in company culture?

 Incentive bonuses are some of the most compelling tactics your business can use to deepen your employees’ engagement and commitment to your organization’s success.
 Here’s what you can do as a small business owner to offer the best possible incentive bonuses for your employees.